Building service engineers can work on a range of projects that contribute to the functioning of any kind of building, office or living space

 Pre-entry experience is not formally required, but if you can gain relevant work experience during the holidays or through industry sponsorship, this will enhance your job applications and help with making contacts in the sector.

-- public health and healthcare sectors - including hospitals and care homes
+- the public health and healthcare sectors, including hospitals and care homes

 Look for job vacancies at:

 Specialist recruitment agencies, such as Hays Building Services, also handle vacancies and short-term contract opportunities.